Academic Letter Awards

 Q: What is a weighted GPA?

-A: A weighted GPA includes all classes except physical education, teacher aide, repeated classes for an improved grade, courses taken outside of SRVH and continuation school.
+A: A weighted GPA includes all classes except physical education, teacher aide, repeated classes for an improved grade, courses taken outside of SRVH (except transfer students) and continuation school.
 A student must not have been dropped from a class because of disciplinary action or attendance reasons during the semester of application.

 Q: Can I opt out?